Juan Emilio Ameri: Controversies and scandal

 Before taking office as deputy, Ameri had been subject to accusations of abuse, violence and harassment by fellow members of the Victory Party.

-On 24 September 2020, during a remote session of a parliamentary commission debating provincial debt renegotiation, Ameri was inadvertently caught on camera kissing the bare breasts of a woman (later identified as his girlfriend) during an online congressional debate.
+On 24 September 2020, during an online session of a parliamentary commission debating provincial debt renegotiation, Ameri was inadvertently caught on camera kissing the bare breasts of a woman (later identified as his girlfriend).
 The act was livestreamed on the Chamber of Deputies' TV and YouTube channel.
-As soon as other lawmakers called on Ameri's attention, he apologized and stated he was unaware his camera was still on.
+As soon as other lawmakers drew Ameri's attention, he apologized and stated he was unaware his camera was still on.
 Within an hour, the Chamber unanimously resolved to suspend Ameri.
 He would later be forced to resign from his seat.

 The scandal was widely condemned by politicians and parties from the Opposition and from the governing coalition.
 The national president of the Victory Party, Diana Conti, called on the Salta chapter to expel Ameri from the party.
 Senators Leavy and Giménez, both from the Salta Victory Party, also repudiated Ameri.

 Ameri was succeeded in his seat by Alcira Figueroa.